 During the warmer months, I eat fresh fruit on top my yogurt parfaits, but when winter rolls around, I switch to fried apples or homemade applesauce.
 Perfection when you top it with Gingerbread Granola!!!
 I love the crunch it brings the parfait with the mixture of pecans, almonds, large flakes of coconut and lots of oats…all baked in a syrupy caramel of brown sugar, honey and molasses!
 There’s cinnamon, allspice, cloves and black pepper too!

 But what really makes this granola is the crystallized ginger.
 These little ginger bits are golden jewels that are sweet, spicy, and chewy.
 So yummy!

 If you are making this granola for gifts, buy your ingredients in bulk!
 I bought a huge bag of crystallized ginger at Costco at a fraction the price you’ll find in the spice aisle.
 It keeps well and I use it in lots of baked goods to add extra flavor.

 I often find that Costco is the best place to buy nuts as well.
 The recipe calls for sliced almonds, which seem to be getting harder to find and are more expensive than whole almonds.
 Don’t break the bank or wear yourself out looking for them.
 You can always chop whole almonds into pieces instead.

 Also, make sure you buy unsweetened coconut flakes.
 Sweetened coconut will burn!!!
-I like the really large ones and my favorite brand is Bob’s Red Mill, but any dried, unsweetened coconut will work.
+I like the really large flakes from Bob’s Red Mill, but any dried, unsweetened coconut will work.

 - 4 cups rolled oats